 - Agile frameworks like Scrum aren’t meant to be sprinkled like pixie dust on other methodologies.
 Traditional projects fail more frequently than agile projects and adding agile to a waterfall project doesn’t fix the fundamental issues of changing requirements and team learning.
 Don’t use agile as if it were Febreze to improve or cover up the problems of predictive or waterfall approaches.

 - In order to pick and choose, you need to know what you are picking and choosing and when it is effective.
 Most of the blending that I see is somewhat ad hoc, duplicative, and ineffective.
 Like adding a Scrum of Scrums meeting to a process that already has a lot of other meetings.
 Or adding meetings without timeboxing them so that they finish on time (e.g. daily standups that last an hour).

 - Often the blended result is worse than the individual components.
 Consider a team that is using a predictive approach that adds Scrum events.
 Unless they take away all the existing meetings, they have now added a lot more process rather than making anything simpler.

-Here are some of the anti-patterns I have seen when people are trying to mix Agile and Waterfall approaches.
+Here are some of the pain points or anti-patterns I have seen when people are trying to mix Agile and Waterfall approaches.